 - CodeSmith Frameworks — Provides a developer with the PLINQO framework, a set of CodeSmith templates that generate Object Relational Mapping skeletons using conformed design templates.
 PLINQO frameworks include an extended feature set to simplify and optimize data access.

-ASP.NET Zero is a solution for Visual Studio.
-It’s based on the multilayered architecture, while its code structure is based on SOLID.
-It’s also equipped with Metronic UI, which provides a comfortable interface.
+ASP.NET Zero is one of the open-source code generation tools for Visual Studio.
+It’s based on a multilayered architecture, with its code structure being based on SOLID.
+It’s also equipped with Metronic UI, which provides a convenient interface.

 ASP.NET Zero ensures a highly capable and scalable architecture and pre-spawned pages.
 It also supports multi-tenancy, subscriptions, and payment systems.
 This generator has an admin panel with all functionality for system and user administration, including for adding log records to the database.
 Dynamic localization makes it possible to launch your project in several countries, and the dynamic interface allows for adapting it to various user classes.